 When you go abroad with CAPA, you will learn about real people and real issues in the location where you live, work and study.

-Register Now for the Global Cities Conference
+A CAPA Global Cities Conference

 - Welcome reception and farewell functions